tin2tin/Pallaidium/README.md

 - The models can only be used for non-commercial purposes.
 The models are meant for research purposes.
 - The models was not trained to realistically represent people or events, so using it to generate such content is beyond the model's capabilities.
 - It is prohibited to generate content that is demeaning or harmful to people or their environment, culture, religion, etc.
-- Prohibited for pornographic, violent and bloody content generation.
+- Prohibited for pornographic, violent, and bloody content generation.
 - Prohibited for error and false information generation.